Early Childhood Coaching Certificate

 |ECED 4420/ECED 5420: Connecting Awareness with Application & Deepening of Practice

-This course is designed to identify effective ongoing support strategies for individuals providing coaching.
-Participants will integrate skills with effective application in real
+This course is designed to identify effective ongoing support strategies for individuals providing coaching, including self-reflective practices, self-directed action, planning and goal setting, managing progress and accountability, and hone communication skills.
+Participants will integrate skills with effective application in real life coaching experiences.

 |ECED 4430/ECED 5430: Attuning for Personal and Organizational Change